What is Bipolar Disorder?

 Age at Onset

 An estimated 2 to 3% of the adult population of the world suffers from this condition.
 The figures in India are very sketchy because of poor diagnosis and reporting.
-However, one could safely assume that millions of Indians are patients of Bipolar Disorder.
+However, one could safely assume that millions of Indians are living with Bipolar Disorder.
+As many as 80 to 90% of these are not under treatment.

 What is the currently available Treatment?